If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The Government’s definition of domestic violence and abuse outlines controlling or coercive behaviour as follows:

 Physical abuse is if someone is physically hurting you in any way (by hitting or slapping you, for example).
-Physical abuse also includes female genital mutilation (FGM), also called female circumcision.
+Physical abuse also includes female genital mutilation (FGM).
+Read more about FGM here.

 Sexual abuse is when someone forces you into sexual activity you don’t want or threatens you if you do not have sexual contact with them.
 Sexual contact doesn’t just mean sex (which can be oral, vaginal, and anal) but includes any unwanted touching.
 Even if you have said yes to kissing or having sex in the past, it does not give another person the right to touch you without your consent.
 You don’t ever have to do anything sexual that you don’t want to do, no matter what anyone else says.

 Financial abuse refers to the control of another person through money.
-It may not be as clear-cut as taking or withholding money, the abuser might tell someone what they can and can’t buy or they might spend their own money to make the victim feel like they owe their abuser something.
+It may not be as clear-cut as taking or withholding money, the abuser might tell someone what they can and can’t buy or they might buy the victim items to make them feel they owe their abuser something in return.
 It could also include being forced into sexual activity with that person or others or being forced into doing something that is illegal such as robbery or selling drugs.

 100% FREE & CONFIDENTIAL